Summary

 Notable Quotes

-"Relationships are like currency; if you have strong connections, you'll thrive in your career."
+"Relationships are a currency and if you have strong connections, you’ll be rich in your career."

 More Videos